 How does the radar know the direction or bearing of the target relative to the radar?
 Well, in order to "see" in all directions, the radar antenna rotates a full 360 degrees at a speed usually varying from 10 degrees to as much as 70 degrees per second.
 A computer keeps track of the direction that the antenna is pointing at all times, so when a signal is received, the computer calculates the reflectivity, figures out the angle and distance from the radar site, and plots a data point at the proper location on the map.
 Believe it or not, all of this happens in just a fraction of second!

-I need to mention, however, that the radar never transmits its signal parallel to the ground.
-Indeed, the standard angle of elevation is just 0.5 degrees above a horizontal line through the radar's antenna (see the schematic below).
-In other words, the radar "beam" is initially not much higher above the ground than the radar itself; however, with increasing distance from the radar, the "beam" gets progressively higher above the ground (and its width increases).
+I need to mention, however, that the radar typically does not transmit its signal parallel to the ground.
+Indeed, the standard angle of elevation is just 0.5 degrees above a horizontal line through the radar's antenna (see the schematic below); however, some NEXRAD units can scan at even smaller angles of elevation if local terrain allows.
+Either way, the radar "beam" is initially not much higher above the ground than the radar itself, but with increasing distance from the radar, the "beam" gets progressively higher above the ground (and its width increases).
 At a 0.5 degree scanning angle and a distance of 120 kilometers (about 75 miles) from the radar transmitter, the radar "beam" is more than 1 kilometer above the surface (nearly 3,300 feet).
 Near the maximum range of 230 kilometers, the radar beam is at twice that altitude.